 Our practical advice: Get the round that your wife or kids could be comfortable shooting with.

 We always tell someone who is about to try out shooting guns to start small.
 We all know of kids having a good time with the .380 and .22 of their parents.
 But for the long haul, they’d want a more popular caliber.

 We lead them in on the 9mm vs .40 S&W vs .45 discussion.
 While accuracy remains a contention, let’s consider other crucial factors.
 The 9mm will not alienate the noob as it recoils less and gives more magazine capacity.

 It could also get erratic and inconsistent in untrained hands.
 That doesn’t sound like fun at all.
-As for the .45, just tell the new guy that the boys in the last world war had to learn firing this caliber in basic training.
+As for the .45, just tell the new guy that the boys in the last World War had to learn to fire this caliber in basic training.
 Tell him that this round won him the freedom he enjoys now, and he won’t bother about the recoil.

 9mm vs .40 S&W vs .45 for beginners?

 Our practical advice: Start small, and work your way up to get the most fun.

 The 9mm vs .40 S&W vs .45 contest also has its deep roots in real-world use.
 In 2015, the FBI ditched the .40 S&W, the chosen round for their use, and went to 9mm.